Tripeptidyl peptidase I

-Tripeptidyl-peptidase 1, also known as Lysosomal pepstatin-insensitive protease, is an enzyme that in humans is encoded by the TPP1 gene.
+Tripeptidyl-peptidase 1, also known as Lysosomal pepstatin-insensitive protease, is an enzyme that in humans is encoded by the TPP1 gene, also known as CLN2.
 TPP1 should not be confused with the TPP1 shelterin protein which protects telomeres and is encoded by the ACD gene.
-Mutations in the TPP1 gene leads to late infantile neuronal ceroid lipofuscinosis.
+Mutations in the TPP1 gene leads to late-infantile neuronal ceroid lipofuscinosis.

 Structure

 Gene

-The human gene TPP1 encodes a member of the sedolisin family of serine proteases.
+The human gene TPP1 encodes a member of the sedolisin family of serine protease enzymes.
 The human gene has 13 exons and locates at the chromosome band 11p15.
+It is also known as CLN2, due to the relation to the disease.

 Protein

 The human TPP1 is 61kDa in size and composed of 563 amino acids.
 An isoform of 34.5kDa and 320 amino acids is generated by alternative splicing and a peptide fragment of 1-243 amino acid is missing.
 TPP1 contains a globular structure with a subtilisin-like fold, a Ser475-Glu272-Asp360 catalytic triad.
 It also contains an octahedrally coordinated Ca2+-binding site that are characteristic features of the S53 sedolisin family of peptidases.
 Unlike other S53 peptidases, it has steric constraints on the P4 substrate pocket, which might contribute to its preferential cleavage of tripeptides from the unsubstituted N-terminus of proteins.
 Two alternative conformations of the catalytic Asp276 are associated with the activation status of TPP1.